A Trip to Chinatown (film): Plot

 As described in a film magazine review, Welland Strong is a young man who is told by his doctor that he has but a short time to live, so he gives away all his effects and goes to San Francisco to visit his rich and lively uncle Benjamin Strong.
 There he has many adventures which culminate in his agreeing to marry the widow Alicia Cuyer and in his learning that the period of his life is to be greatly extended.

+Production

+A Trip to Chinatown was mainly filmed in fall of 1925 before being finished in spring 1926.
+The film was Robert Kerr's first solo feature length film.
+Livingston reportedly wore 36 different handmade dresses throughout the film.
+Outfits matching Livingston's were made for the monkey featured in the film.

 Preservation

 With no prints of A Trip to Chinatown located in any film archives, it is a lost film.